-The Company reports as revenue the revenue share it receives from Microsoft under the Search Agreement as the Company is not the primary obligor in the arrangement with the advertisers and publishers.
-The underlying search advertising services are provided by Microsoft.
-Approximately 36 percent and 39 percent of the Company's revenue for the three months ended March 31, 2014 and 2015, respectively, was attributable to the Search Agreement.
+The Company currently reports as revenue the revenue share it receives from Microsoft under the Search Agreement as the Company is not the primary obligor in the arrangement with the advertisers and publishers as the underlying search advertising services are provided by Microsoft.
+Approximately 39 percent, and 29 percent of the Company's revenue for the three months ended March 31, 2015 and, 2016, respectively, was attributable to the Search Agreement.